Laffery/webpack-starter-kit/packages/react-ssr-typescript-template/README.md

 ### `yarn dev`

 Runs the app in the development mode. \
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser. \
+What's more, you can try `SSR` at the example url [http://localhost:3000/ssr](http://localhost:3000/ssr).

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-What's more, a server based on Express is running on [http://localhost:3001](http://localhost:3001), which is mapped into [http://localhost:3000/api](http://localhost:3000/api). \
-Now you can try `SSR` at the example url [http://localhost:3000/api/app](http://localhost:3000/api/app).

 ### `yarn start`